 have invested in Aurora as part of its Series B financing.
 This round has produced more than $600 million in financing for the company, which intends to develop and sell a self-driving-car platform that automakers can purchase and integrate into their own vehicles.
 Hyundai and Aurora are not exactly strange bedfellows, as the two have been working together since at least 2018.

 While we haven't seen much of what's been happening between Aurora and Hyundai, the announcement included a picture of the hydrogen fuel-cell

 wearing the Aurora Driver hardware platform.
 The picture is small, but we can definitely see a lidar emitter up top, and there are likely other sensors and arrays in the mix, too.

 Aurora's Series B funding will be used, as one might expect, to further development of the Aurora Driver platform.
 But, it will also be allocated toward expanding Aurora's team and further scooping up technologies from others.
-In late May, Aurora announced that it was, a key component in most AV development suites.
+In late May, Aurora announced that it was buying up Blackmore for its lidar technology, a key component in most AV development suites.